Why You Should Choose Our Tampa Gun Charge Lawyers

 Discharging Firearm in Public or on Residential Property

 If you knowingly discharge a firearm in a public place or negligently or recklessly discharge a firearm outdoors on residential property, then you will be charged with a first-degree misdemeanor under Florida Statute 790.15(1).
+Metcalf Falls can help you fight your discharging a firearm in public charge.

 Discharging Firearm from a Vehicle Charges

-Under Florida Statute 790.15(2), you knowingly and willfully discharge a firearm from a vehicle within 1,000 feet of another person, you will face a second-degree felony.
+Under Florida Statute 790.15(2), if you knowingly and willfully discharge a firearm from a vehicle within 1,000 feet of another person, you will face a second-degree felony.

 Possession of a Firearm by a Convicted Felon Charges

 If you have been previously convicted of a felony, then you cannot knowingly possess, own, or control a firearm under Florida Statute 790.23.
 This includes ammunition, an electric weapon or device, tear gas, or another chemical weapon.
 This is a second-degree felony, and if you had actual possession of a firearm, compared to constructive possession, you face a mandatory three years in prison.
+Metcalf Falls can help you fight felony possession charges.

 Possession or Discharge of a Destructive Device